nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 2b1.
 Savvy Tasker shows an error message and display the expected format <br>
   Use case resumes at step 3

+#### Use case: Change storage location

+**MSS**

+1. Savvy Tasker waits for user command
+2. User requests to change the storage location of Savvy Tasker
+3. Savvy Tasker changes the storage location, saving all existing data in the new location <br>
+Use case ends.

+**Extensions**

+2a.
+The given path is invalid

+> 2a1.
+Savvy Tasker shows an error message <br>
+  Use case ends

+2b.
+The given path is is not accessible (read/write) by Savvy Tasker

+> 2b1.
+Savvy Tasker shows an error message <br>
+  Use case ends

 #### Use case: Mark task as done